 On the flip side, ‘Innocent’ is a lovely and powerful song rendered a bit empty when you know it’s about the Kanye West MTV award show incident.
 Seriously, is all this drama necessary over an interrupted Moon Man speech?
 And Kanye doesn’t strike me as a guy who had too many “firefly catching days.”

-The inspirations for the others songs aren’t as obvious to a casual fan like me.
+The inspirations for the other songs aren’t as obvious to a casual fan like me.
 I’ve heard that the catty ‘Better Than Revenge’ is calling out actress Camilla Belle for stealing away Joe Jonas, and the elegant ‘Enchanted’ is about an encounter with Owl City’s Adam Young.

 On the whole, this voyeuristic sideshow aspect of the album is fun, giving us a glimpse into her showbiz life and no doubt scaring the hell out of anybody who’s crossed Swift’s path in recent years and not wound up in a song.
 Yet.